Umayyad Mosque: Great Mosque of Damascus

 Period of the Umayyad Caliphate

-The Umayyad dynasty was the caliphate that ruled the Islamic world from 661 to 750 AD and after this dynasty came to power, Damascus became the capital of the Islamic nation.
-During the reign of the first Umayyad caliph Muawiya ibn Abi Sufyan, Muslims shared St. John's Church with Christians.
-Muslims prayed in the eastern part of the temple structure, which was called the chapel, and Christians prayed on the western side.
-This collective use continued until the reign of Caliph al-Walid ibn Abd al-Malik, when prayer space became insufficient either in terms of capacity or the need for an architectural monument to represent the new religion.
-The caliph negotiated with Christian leaders to seize the place, and in return al-Walid promised Christians that all other churches throughout the city would be safe, with the addition of a new church dedicated to the Virgin Mary to be given to Christians as compensation.
-Thus, the mosque was built between 705 and 715 by order of Caliph Al-Walid I.
+The Umayyad dynasty ruled the Islamic world from 661 to 750 AD.
+After they came to power, Damascus became the capital of the Islamic state.
+During the reign of the first Umayyad caliph, Muawiya ibn Abi Sufyan, Muslims and Christians shared St. John's Cathedral: Muslims prayed in the eastern part, called the chapel, while Christians used the western side.
+This shared use continued until the reign of Caliph al-Walid ibn Abd al-Malik, when the prayer space was no longer sufficient—both in capacity and in the need for an architectural monument representing the new religion.

 ADVERTISEMENT

-When the project began, all remaining parts of the site from the Roman to Byzantine periods were removed to accommodate an innovative grand mosque planned in accordance with Islamic principles.
+When construction began, the remaining Roman and Byzantine elements on the site were removed to make way for an innovative grand mosque planned according to Islamic principles.

-The plan of the Umayyad Mosque illustrated the rising political status of the Muslim world as a major world power.
-Its majestic position has become an Islamic architectural model for mosques being built across all newly constructed lands.
+The plan of the Umayyad Mosque reflected the rising political stature of the Muslim world as a major power.
+Its majestic presence became a model for mosques built throughout newly conquered lands.

-Thousands of workers and artists participated in the construction of the mosque over a period of nine years and the cost of construction was very large, its financing was secured from the spoils of the wars of the Islamic Umayyad nation and from the taxes imposed on the inhabitants of Damascus, and unlike the simpler mosques at that time, the Umayyad Mosque had a large basilica plan with three parallel corridors and a central courtyard perpendicular to lead from the entrance to the mosque to the mihrab: (second concave in the world) (Place of prayer).
+Thousands of workers and artists took part in the construction over nine years.
+The cost was large; funding came from war spoils and taxes on Damascus's inhabitants.
+Unlike the simpler mosques of the period, the Umayyad Mosque followed a large basilica plan with three parallel aisles and a central courtyard aligned to lead from the entrance to the mosque to the mihrab — the second concave niche in the world (place of prayer).

 ADVERTISEMENT

-The mosque is known for its rich compositions of marble panels and its extensive gold mosaic of floral motifs, covering about 4,000 square meters (43,000 square feet), and is probably the largest in the world.
+The mosque is known for its rich marble paneling and for an extensive gold mosaic of floral motifs covering about 4,000 square meters (43,000 square feet), which is likely one of the largest such mosaics in the world.

 Abbasid Caliphate Period

-Under Abbasid rule (750–860), new structures were added, including the treasury dome and the bride's minaret, while the Mamluks (1260–1516) made significant restoration efforts and added the Qaitbay minaret.
-The Umayyad Mosque invented and influenced emerging Islamic architecture, along with other major mosque complexes, including the Great Mosque of Cordoba in Spain and the Al-Azhar Mosque in Egypt, based on its model.
-Although the original structure has been altered several times due to fires, war damage and repairs, it is one of the few mosques that has preserved the same shape and architectural features as its eighth-century construction, as well as its Umayyad character.
+Under Abbasid rule (750–860), new structures were added, including the treasury dome and the Minaret of the Bride, while the Mamluks (1260–1516) carried out major restorations and added the Qaitbay minaret.
+The Umayyad Mosque helped invent and shape early Islamic architecture and influenced other major mosque complexes—such as the Great Mosque of Córdoba in Spain and Al-Azhar Mosque in Egypt—based on its model.
+Although the original structure has been altered several times by fires, war damage, and repairs, the mosque remains one of the few that has preserved the same general form and architectural features of its eighth-century construction and retained its Umayyad character.

 ADVERTISEMENT